Best headphones for sleeping Buyer's Guide: Welcome to What Hi-Fi?'s round-up of the best headphone for sleeping you can buy in 2021.

 Read the full review: Beyerdynamic Soul Byrd

-We've made no secret of our love for the noise-cancelling XM3s.
-And the good news is they're as good for sleeping in as they are an everyday pair of headphones.
+The Sony WF-1000XM4 were named 'Best headphones under £150' at the What Hi-Fi Awards 2021.
+We've made no secret of our love for the noise-cancelling buds and the good news is they're as good for sleeping in as they are an everyday pair of headphones.

-The Melomania 1s last a marathon nine hours, which should see most people all the way through the night.
+The Melomania 1 Plus – a refined take on the original Melomania 1– last a marathon nine hours, which should see most people all the way through the night.
 (If you sleep more than nine hours a night, lucky you.)
 When you're not sleeping, take the carry case with you, and its recharging skills will give you a whopping 45 hours of juice to play with.
 Handy if you find yourself far from a charging point and in need of some shuteye.